How to Upload Alias¶

 indexorname): numeric factor indices. - 2nd column (header:

-alias): aliases names.
+alias): alias names.

 - 1st column (header: either